contact: mail <at> geraldnestler <net>

 Notes on my research and practice

-For a long time, my research has focused on investigating finance and in particular what I call the derivative condition of technocapitalism.
+Since the late 1990s, I have focused on researching finance and in particular what I call the derivative condition of technocapitalism.
 (In a nutshell, this means that the application of metadata to speculate on the odds of risk has transformed form a quantitative innovation in finance to the paradigmatic model for dealing with uncertainty; i.e. the future.)

 This exploration started in 1994 and the reason for this rather unusual enagement as an artist – I had studied art at the Academy of fine arts Vienna and subsequently worked in digital media and early Internet practices – was that we were entering a 'new world': after the collapse of communism the neoliberal turn and the New Economy boom unhinged a completely different playing field.
 I felt meaningful to me for an artistic practice commited to questioning the contemporary world to take these changes into account.
 To get a grasp on how markets operate, I decided to work as a broker and trader.